Shawon-Reza/WebSocket_configure/README.md

     }, [])
 ```

-# Update new mast on cach on tanstack query
+# Update new msg on cach on tanstack query
 ```jsx
  // ..............**Connecting to WebSocket**..................\\
   useEffect(() => {